-Risks Related to Our Common Stock
+Risks Related to the Notes and Our Common Stock

 The market price of our common stock has been and will likely continue to be volatile.
-The price of our common stock may fluctuate significantly, which may make it difficult for stockholders to sell shares of our common stock when desired or at attractive prices.
+The price of our common stock, and therefore the price of the notes, may fluctuate significantly, which may make it difficult for holders to resell the notes or the shares of our common stock issuable upon conversion of the notes when desired or at attractive prices.

 The market price of our common stock has been volatile and is likely to continue to be so.
 The initial public offering price of our common stock in July 2000 was \$13.00 per share.
 The trading price of our common stock subsequently dropped to a low of \$0.52 per share on April 9, 2001.
-During the last two quarters of 2002, the trading price of our common stock ranged from a low of \$1.20 per share to a high of \$6.94 per share, and during 2003 and the first quarter of 2004 through March 16, 2004, the trading price of our common stock ranged from a low of \$6.10 per share to a high of \$43.40 per share.
-On March 16, 2004, the closing price of our common stock was \$23.53 per share.
+During the last two quarters of 2002, the trading price of our common stock ranged from a low of \$1.20 per share to a high of \$6.94 per share, and during 2003 and the first, second and third quarters of 2004 through July 8, 2004, the trading price of our common stock ranged from a low of \$6.10 per share to a high of \$43.40 per share.
+On July 8, 2004, the closing price of our common stock was \$16.12 per share.